-Canada, where 63% of the population is already fully COVID-vaccinated, is pushing harder than the USA in its campaign to vaccinate as many as possible against the Coronavirus.
+Canada, where 63% of the population is already fully COVID-vaccinated, is pushing harder than the USA in its campaign to vaccinate as many as possible against COVID.

 The country announced last week that it will require all cruise, air, and train passengers to be fully vaccinated by fall.